-When the surgery is closed, in a genuine emergency, please telephone the normal appointment line 01582 528700 for Barton and 01582 528721 for Gooseberry Hill.
+When the surgery is closed, in a genuine emergency, please telephone the normal appointment line 01582 528700.
 A recorded message will tell you how to contact the out of hours emergency service.
 Please have a pen and paper ready to take down the number.